SiddhantRanade/MeanShiftTracking/README.md

     2. Use mouse clicks and the ginput function

-    3. Outputs the top-left and bottom-right corner of the bounding box of the ellipse
+    3. Outputs the coordinates of the centre and the radii of the ellipse

-    4. function [tl, br] = getObjectPosition(frame1)
+    4. function [centre, radii] = getObjectPosition(frame)

 2. Compute distribution of the object-window - (16 bins per channel - leave as a parameter) (UNMESH)